pytransitions/transitions/README.md

 ### <a name="execution-order"></a>Callback resolution and execution order

 As you have probably already realized, the standard way of passing callbacks to states and transitions is by name.
-When processing callbacks, Transitions will use the name to retrieve the related callback from the model.
+When processing callbacks, `transitions` will use the name to retrieve the related callback from the model.
 If the method cannot be retrieved and it contains dots, Transitions will treat the name as a path to a module function and try to import it.
 Alternatively, you can pass callables such as (bound) functions directly.
+As mentioned earlier, you can also pass lists/tuples of callbacks to the callback parameters.
+Callbacks will be executed in the order they were added.

 ```python
 from transitions import Machine